Skip to main content

 TT-LLK: Low-level kernels

-TT-LLK provides low-level kernels that serve as serve as foundational compute primitives, acting as building blocks for higher-level software stacks that implement machine learning (ML) operations.
+TT-LLK provides low-level kernels that serve as foundational compute primitives, acting as building blocks for higher-level software stacks that implement machine learning (ML) operations.

 Advantages of BOS Neural Network Software

-Eagle-N’s NPU system focuses fully on parallel programming.
-It achieves high-performance inference and utilization on current AI models while remaining flexible and programmable.
-It supports efficient tile-based compute and data movement, providing interleaved and shared buffer management for compute operations such as element-wise, matmul, reduction, and window-based operations.
+BOS SoC’s focus fully on parallel programming.
+They achieve high-performance inference and utilization for current AI models while remaining flexible and programmable.
+They support efficient tile-based compute and data movement, providing interleaved and shared buffer management for compute operations such as element-wise, matmul, reduction, and window-based operations.

-Four major advantages of Eagle-N’s NPU system are:
+Four major advantages of BOS NPU system are:

 Near Memory Compute and Efficient Use of SRAM

-Eagle-N’s NPU is composed of 24 AI compute engines, called Tensix cores, each with 5 RISC-V CPUs, forming a mesh topology.
+Eagle-N’s NPU, for example, is composed of 24 AI compute engines, called Tensix cores, each with 5 RISC-V CPUs, forming a mesh topology.

 • Each Tensix core operates on its local SRAM.